konfiger/konfiger-nodejs/README.md

 | void setTrimingKey(trimingKey) | Change the stream to enable/disable key trimming
 | Boolean isTrimingValue() | Check if the stream is configured to trim entry value, true by default
 | void setTrimingValue(trimingValue) | Change the stream to enable/disable entry value trimming
-| getCommentPrefix() | Get the prefix string that indicate a pair entry if commented
+| String getCommentPrefix() | Get the prefix string that indicate a pair entry if commented
-| setCommentPrefix(commentPrefix) | Change the stream comment prefix, any entry starting with the comment prefix will be skipped.
+| void setCommentPrefix(commentPrefix) | Change the stream comment prefix, any entry starting with the comment prefix will be skipped.
 Comment in KonfigerStream is relative to the key value entry and not relative to a line.
-| setContinuationChar(contdChar) | Set the character that indicates to the stream to continue reading for the entry value on the next line.
+| void setContinuationChar(contdChar) | Set the character that indicates to the stream to continue reading for the entry value on the next line.
 The follwoing line leading spaces is trimmed.
 The default is `\`
-| getContinuationChar() | Get the continuation character used in the stream.
+| Char getContinuationChar() | Get the continuation character used in the stream.
 | void validateFileExistence(filePath)  | Validate the existence of the specified file path if it does not exist an exception is thrown
-| errorTolerance(errTolerance)           | Enable or disable the error tolerancy property of the konfiger, if enabled no exception will be throw even when it suppose to there for it a bad idea but useful in a fail safe environment.
+| void errorTolerance(errTolerance)           | Enable or disable the error tolerancy property of the konfiger, if enabled no exception will be throw even when it suppose to there for it a bad idea but useful in a fail safe environment.
-| isErrorTolerant() | Check if the konfiger object errTolerance is set to true.
+| Boolean isErrorTolerant() | Check if the konfiger object errTolerance is set to true.

 ### Konfiger